aldivaca/java-bootcamp/README.md

        - Item Name ...... $ price

-6. Add a mailist List where the market manager is notified when:
+6. Add a mailist List where the market manager is notified when: (OBSERVER)

      * A new item/offer is added